 Melissa Goodman is known for litigating and agilely managing sophisticated employment issues during mission critical scenarios.
-With more than 25 years of experience, Melissa has litigated in multiple states, courts of appeal and various arbitration forums.
+With 28 years of experience, Melissa has litigated in multiple states, courts of appeal and various arbitration forums.
 She is a member of the firm’s Board of Directors, serves as co-chair of the firm’s Trade Secrets Practice Group, and is the former chair of the firm's Labor and Employment Practice Group.

 Melissa focuses on litigation and advising top level corporate leadership - boards of directors, in-house counsel and chief executives - on unique, complex and often crisis-level employment affairs, including:

 - Internal Investigations - Conducts high-level, sensitive and complex workplace investigations, and counsels on best practices in investigations.

 - Executive Transitions and Disputes - Drafts, negotiates, advises and litigates complex executive transitions and disputes such as employment and separation agreements, compensation arrangements, trade secret disputes and restrictive covenants.

 - Unfair Competition - Litigates complex unfair competition-related claims (including breach of non-competition agreements, misappropriation of trade secrets, tortious interference and breach of fiduciary duty claims) extensively throughout the United States, advises and strategizes on handling such issues, and drafts and negotiates restrictive covenants.

 - Whistleblowers and Retaliation Threats - Advises on all aspects of whistleblower and retaliation situations, from responding to threats to handling litigation.

 - Regulatory Missteps - Counsels leadership in response to allegations of corporate wrongdoing, including allegations related to the Fair Labor Standards Act, the Sarbanes-Oxley Act and Dodd-Frank Act, and litigates claims alleging violations or retaliation resulting from such reports.